pragm/pragmnote/README.md

 Pragm Note
 ====
 Pragm is an Open Source multiuser Scratchpad.
 Check out the <a href="http://demo.pragm.de/">demo</a>.
+[UNSTABLE: We take no warranty on bla]

 Pull Requests are appreciated and welcomed.